gwDistSys20/gwDistSys20.github.io/hw2/hw2.md

 *   <tt>test-mr.sh</tt> runs all the processes in the sub-directory <tt>mr-tmp</tt>, so if something goes wrong and you want to look at intermediate or output files, look there.

 ## Submission and Grading

-> Make sure your code doesn’t have any extraneous outputs.
-We have provided an output function `DPrintf` on <tt>src/mr/common.go</tt> which you can use for your debug output while developing.
-Then make sure to set `debugEnabled = false` when submitting for grading to disable all prints.

 Push your finalized code to github, but